bmrf/tron/README.md

 – Vocatus

 If you feel overly charitable, bitcoin donations are accepted at this address:

 ```
 1LSJ9qDzuHyRx6FfbUmHVSii4sLU3sx2TF
 ```

 # FULL TRON DESCRIPTION
-The best way to see what Tron does is simply to crack open `Tron.bat` with a text editor (preferably one with syntax highlighting) or [on GitHub and just read the code](https://github.com/bmrf/tron/blob/master/tron.bat).
+The best way to see what Tron does is simply crack open `Tron.bat` with a text editor (preferably one with syntax highlighting) or [on GitHub](https://github.com/bmrf/tron/blob/master/tron.bat) and just read the code.
 Every section has comments explaining exactly what it does, and you don't need to be able to read code to understand it.
-However, barring that, here's a general description of every action Tron performs.
+Barring that however, here's a general description of every action Tron performs.

 ## tron.bat
 Master script that launches all the other tools.
-It performs a lot of actions on its own, but for any task we can't perform directly, we call an external utility or script
+It performs a lot of actions on its own, but for any task we can't perform directly, we call an external utility or script.
+Each stage Tron runs (e.g. Stage 1: Tempclean) has its own master script that Tron calls sequentially.
+The sub-stage scripts can be found in each stages subdirectory under `\tron\resources`.

 ## Tron-internal prep jobs